-Are you having troubles getting rid of that pesky, unsightly cellulite?
+Are you having trouble getting rid of that pesky, unsightly cellulite?
 Your diet may be getting in the way of smooth, dimple-free skin.

-If you’ve been trying to eliminate that unsightly cellulite with no success, there may be more at play than you previously thought.
+If it seems like you just can’t eliminate cellulite, there may be more at play than you previously thought.
 Certain foods may be impeding your goals.
 Let’s take a look at what might be preventing you from eliminating that pesky cellulite.

 You’ve probably already tried nearly every remedy to eliminate cellulite without any luck.
 No matter how much money you spend or how many products you try, that cellulite just doesn’t seem to go away.

-In this article we’ll discuss some of the possible reasons why that cellulite hasn’t gone anywhere so you can better examine your own situation and make your problem go away once and for all.
+In this article we’ll discuss some of the possible reasons why that cellulite hasn’t gone anywhere so you can better examine your own situation.

 Personalize your fight against cellulite